ksu-cs-textbooks/cis300/content/stacks-queues/paren.md

 with an orange background will be the stack contents, with the top element shown at the right.
 We will insert blank space in the orange area for clarity, but the stack will only contain opening parentheses.
-The first character with a black background is the character currently being processed.
+The first character with a gray background is the character currently being processed.

 <pre>
 {a[b]([c]){de}}f[(g)]    --- an opening parenthesis - push it onto the stack
 <span style="background-color:#ff7f00">{</span>a[b]([c]){de}}f[(g)]    --- ignore